-ROSALEE will not protect you from HIV-AIDS or any other Sexually Transmitted Infections (STIs), such as chlamydia, genital herpes, genital warts, gonorrhoea, hepatitis B, human papilloma virus and syphilis
+This medicine will not protect you from HIV-AIDS or any other Sexually Transmitted Infections (STIs), such as chlamydia, genital herpes, genital warts, gonorrhoea, hepatitis B, human papilloma virus and syphilis.

-To protect yourself from STIs, you will need to use additional barrier contraceptives (eg. condoms).
+To protect yourself from STIs, you will need to use additional barrier contraceptives (e.g. condoms).

-Things you must not do
+Things you must not do Do not: